MasterCodersInc/TwoPlus/README.md

 ## Installation
 If you want to check out the app for yourself, please visit https://two-plus.web.app.

 If you want to install the app locally, feel free to fork this repo.
 Once downloaded, run `npm install`.
-You will need to create Firebase project and copy all config variables into a .env.local file that will accessed by `src/firebase.js`.
+You will need to create Firebase project at [https://firebase.google.com](https://firebase.google.com) and copy all config variables from the project's settings into a .env.local file that will accessed by `src/firebase.js` file.
+Note: all the of the environment variables must start with 'REACT_APP'.

 ## How to use?
 ![Video Walkthrough](https://youtu.be/rwAjSS4RlkE)